Lt. General Arjun Ray, PVSM, VSM (Retd.)

-Dr. Rajendra Kumar Joshi holds a Ph.D from the Department of Humanities and Social Sciences, Indian Institute of Technology, Mumbai and a MA in Philosophy from Bangalore University.
+Dr. Rajendra Kumar Joshi holds a Ph.D. from the Department of Humanities and Social Sciences, Indian Institute of Technology, Mumbai, and an M.A. in Philosophy from Bangalore University.

-Prior to assuming the role of Director of Indus Training and Research Institute (ITARI), Dr. Joshi was the Deputy Director, Learning and Development at Marwadi Education foundation Group of Institutions, Marwadi University; Head of Mission 10X Research Center where he was extensively involved in designing and delivering training programs for senior faculty members, principals and heads of departments across various engineering colleges across India.
+Prior to assuming the role of Director of Indus Training and Research Institute (ITARI), Dr. Joshi was the Deputy Director, Learning and Development at Marwadi Education Foundation Group of Institutions, Marwadi University.
+He was the Head of Mission 10X Research Center where he was extensively involved in designing and delivering training programmes for senior faculty members, principals, and heads of departments in various engineering colleges across India.

-Dr. Joshi was the Dean, Education Studies at the Jain Group of Institutions, Bangalore and Vice-Principal S.P Chowgule College, Goa.
+Dr. Joshi also served as the Dean, Education Studies at the Jain Group of Institutions, Bangalore, and the Vice-Principal, S.P Chowgule College, Goa.

 Dr. Joshi’s professional journey of over three decades has been as an academician and as a leader in enhancing the quality and system of higher education.
-He has worked closely with the National Assessment and Accreditation Council – NAAC both as peer team member and co-cordinator of the peer team to access and accredit colleges in the states of Maharastra, Karnataka and Tamil Nadu.
+He has worked closely with the National Assessment and Accreditation Council (NAAC) both as a team member and coordinator of the peer team to access and accredit colleges in the states of Maharashtra, Karnataka, and Tamil Nadu.

-He possesses a futurist outlook of teaching and learning, successful administrative experience and exceptional team building capabilities
+He possesses a futuristic outlook on teaching and learning, successful administrative experience, and exceptional team building capabilities.

 Mrs. Sarojini Rao

-Mrs. Sarojini Rao, Principal of Indus International School, Bangalore since July 2005, has exceptional academic credentials.
-She ranked first at the University of Pune in B.A Economics and holds three post-graduation degrees – Economics, Education and Business Administration from the University of Edinburgh.
+Mrs. Sarojini Rao, Principal of Indus International School, Bangalore, since July 2005, has excellent academic credentials.
+She was ranked first in B.A.
+Economics in the University of Pune and holds postgraduate degrees in Economics, Education, and Business Administration from the University of Edinburgh.

 Trained in all the three IB programs (PYP, MYP, and DP), Mrs. Rao is also a graduate of the Principal’s Training Centre for International School Leadership, USA.